lacolaco/laco0416.github.io/content/post/event-broadcasting-in-angular-2.md

 ```

 `Broadcaster` has two methods; `broadcast` and `on`.
-`broadcast` will be used to fire an event with specified event name.
+`broadcast` will be used to fire an event with event-specific key.
-In other hand, `on` returns an observable of events which broadcasted the name.
+In other hand, `on` returns an observable of events which broadcasted the key.

 Angular 1's `$broadcast` is used with **string** key.